 One of the easiest and cheapest ways to reach downtown Baltimore from Baltimore/Washington International Airport (BWI) is by Light RailLink train.

 The Baltimore Light RailLink or Light Rail, formerly known as the Baltimore Light Rail, provides service between BWI Airport and destinations in Baltimore, Timonium, and Hunt Valley.
 The fare is only $1.80 (increasing to $1.90 beginning June 23, 2019).
-The journey frmo BWI Airport to downtown takes about 30 minutes with trains running every 20 to 30 minutes.
+The journey from BWI Airport to downtown Baltimore takes about 30 minutes with trains running every 20 to 30 minutes.

 Orientation to Baltimore/Washington International Thurgood Marshall Airport (BWI)

 Baltimore/Washington International Thurgood Marshall Airport (BWI) is located about 9 miles (14 kilometers) south of downtown Baltimore and 30 miles (48 kilometers) northeast of Washington D.C.
 The airport is the largest and busiest in Maryland.